NandosUK/infrastructure-terraform-modules/gcp/cloud-run-v2/README.md

 - **Scalability** : Set the minimum and maximum number of instances for your service.
 - **Volume Mounts** : Conditionally enable volume mounts, useful for SQL connections.

-### IAM Permissions

-- Allows public access to the Cloud Run service, conditionally based on the `var.allow_public_access` flag.

 ### Network Endpoint Group (NEG)

 - Creates a Network Endpoint Group for the Cloud Run service for Load Balancer integration.